 Jamie founded Listverse due to an insatiable desire to share fascinating, obscure, and bizarre facts.
 He has been a guest speaker on numerous national radio and television stations and is a five time published author.More About Us

 Top 10 Best Board Games Of All Time

-While we live in a world of short attention spans and ever-changing online games to cater for today’s generation there is one thing that just never gets boring.
+While we live in a world of short attention spans and ever-changing online games to cater to today’s generation, there is one thing that just never gets boring.
 That is board games!
-I guarantee that each of you have played at least one of these incredible top selling board games, some of which have sold millions of copies and been played by billions of people worldwide.
+I guarantee that each of you has played at least one of these incredible top-selling board games, some of which have sold millions of copies and been played by billions of people worldwide.
 Check out this list of the top 10 board games of all time.

-Note: because Christmas is just around the corner and inexpensive board games make good stocking fillers, I’m including links* to buy these on Amazon.
+Note: because Christmas is just around the corner and inexpensive board games make good stocking fillers, I include links* to buy these on Amazon.

 10Ticket to Ride

 Ticket to Ride has won dozens of awards and sold over 6 million copies since its creation.
 It is the most popular modern board game as it takes players on a train ride across the country while they collect cards of various types of trains which allow them to own railway routes between different locations.
 The game is simple to learn but requires great strategy and tactics to win.
 The longer the train routes each player claims means the more points they accumulate.